Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media: Discussion and Conclusion

+The Hessian-free ray-Born inversion approach proposed in the present study and the Hessian-based ray-Born inversion proposed in \cite{Javaherian2} both showed significant improvements over a prototype Born inversion, which neglects medium heterogeneity in modeling the Green's function and accounts for it only in the scattering potential \cite{Devaney2,Devaney3,Beydoun,Borup,Mast0,Simonetti,Martiartu,Fan,Fauk,Guo}.
+As illustrated in Figure \ref{fig:3}, neglecting acoustic heterogeneity in approximating the Green's function results in substantial errors in phase and amplitude approximations.

+The proposed approaches are computationally less expensive than full-waveform inversion methods, which utilize the complete time-series data for image reconstruction \cite{Sandhu,Ali}.
+To further reduce the computational burden, this study introduced a Hessian-free inversion method that is approximately an order of magnitude faster than the Hessian-based approach.
+This efficiency is achieved by solving each linearized subproblem in a single step using Eqs. \eqref{eq:sound_speed_update} and \eqref{eq:sound_speed_update2}.
+The approximations \eqref{eq:rayborn-approx1} and \eqref{eq:rayborn-approx2} not only facilitate the inversion of the Hessian matrix in a single step but also introduce regularization effects and enhance stability against noise, producing reconstructed images with fewer artifacts than the Hessian-based approach for ultrasound data with SNR values of 30~dB and 25~dB.
+Additionally, the Hessian-free inversion method exhibited reduced sensitivity to variations in reconstruction parameters or the initial guess, further highlighting its robustness.

-The proposed forward model can account for acoustic absorption and dispersion via solving a lossy Helmholtz equation based on Szabo's wave model, but the acoustic absorption coefficient map is not known in practical settings.
-Accordingly, it was shown that the images reconstructed using an assumption of homogeneous absorption coefficient is comparable to the images reconstructed using a true and known absorption coefficient map for the breast, but neglecting absorption has led to less accurate reconstructed images.
+The proposed forward model incorporates acoustic absorption and dispersion by solving a lossy Helmholtz equation based on Szabo's wave model.
+Since absorption coefficient maps are typically unknown in practice, this study demonstrated that assuming a homogeneous absorption coefficient within the breast produced images comparable to those obtained using a true absorption map, whereas neglecting absorption entirely resulted in less accurate reconstructions.

-In general, ray-Born inversion approaches combine ray theory with Born approximation.
-The latter, which is based on a low-frequency approximation, assumes that for each emitter-receiver pair, scattered waves measured on the receiver can be affected by scatterings on any point in the medium.
-Instead, the inversion approach proposed in this study uses a high-frequency approximation, and assumes that waves are scattered in vicinity of a ray linking an associated emitter-receiver pair more likely than regions far away from this ray.
-While this assumption is not exact, it is a very good approximation for the frequency ranges used in the prototype ultrasound systems \cite{Duric,Gemmeke}.
+Ray-Born inversion approaches typically combine ray theory with the Born approximation.
+The latter assumes that, for each emitter-receiver pair, scattered waves measured at the receiver can originate from any point within the medium.
+Alternatively, the proposed inversion method adopts a high-frequency approximation, assuming that waves scatter more likely near the ray connecting the emitter-receiver pair than from regions farther away.
+While this assumption is not exact, it holds well for the frequency ranges employed in prototype ultrasound systems \cite{Duric,Gemmeke}.